jaspal-carleton/SensorFusionAlgorithm/README.md

 ### Disclaimer

 This software is a mere implementation of the research work presented in [1] and is not a reproduction of any sort.
 This project is soley meant for academic reasearch purpose only.
-As per authors best knowledge, no copyright violations were observed
+As per authors best knowledge, no copyright violations were observed.

 ### Authors